Stonewall Jackson's arm: Smedley Butler

+Later history

 A metal plaque reading "A Tribute to the Memory of Stonewall Jackson by the East Coast Expeditionary Force United States Marines.
 Sept.
 26 - Oct.
 4, 1921" was formerly affixed to the 1903 marker.
-It is unknown when this plaque was affixed, although it has been claimed that it was added during the 1921 mock battle.
+It is unknown when this plaque was affixed, although according to legend it was added during the 1921 mock battle.
 At an unknown date, the plaque either eroded off or was removed from the granite marker.
 It has since been placed into storage.
-Chris Mackowski, writing for Civil War Times questions why Butler would have had a marker prepared if he had not known about the arm before the 1921 exercise, but also wonders why it would have been installed on the marker if the site was dug up and found to be empty.
+Chris Mackowski, writing for Civil War Times, questions why Butler would have had a marker prepared if he had not known about the arm before the 1921 exercise, but also asks why it would have been installed on the marker if the site was dug up and found to be empty.

 Mackowski writes that frequent digging in the park could have rendered the arm unlocatable, or that the arm could have completely disintegrated over time.
 However, he does conclude that "In all likelihood, Stonewall Jackson's missing arm is still in the Ellwood family cemetery".
 NPS historian Frank O'Reilly states he believes that Jackson's arm was indeed buried in the area, but that it either no longer exists or is buried at a lost location elsewhere in the cemetery.
-The marker has become a tourist attraction.
 Mackowski and historian Kristopher D. White have compared the monument for Jackson's arm to the Boot Monument for Benedict Arnold's injury at the Battle of Saratoga, the display of Santa Anna's prosthetic leg at a museum in Illinois, and the museum display of Daniel Sickles's leg.

+The marker has become a tourist attraction, and in 1998, the NPS and a private group added a parking lot and signage to make the arm's burial site more accessible.
+In 2019, the NPS opened an exhibit of surgical tools used by McGuire that are believed to have been the ones used to amputate Jackson's arm; the tools have also been displayed at the Museum of the Confederacy as well.